Praentice/DFRecipes/docs/Digital forensic/File Forensic/File format.md

 Checking in a first time these files will give a lot of informations regarding the computer, its previous owner

+## Identifying an unknown file
+This sections aims to
 ## Guide on existing files format
 This sections aims to give explanation regarding the existings differents files formats and tricks on how you can read them to extract information.
 ### ANI